azumafuji/kimsellis-com/content/en/home/classes.md

 ### Yoga at the Hogarth Community Center
-**_All face to face classes will be suspended from Nov 4th - Dec 2nd 2020 due to the new goverment restrictions._**
+**_All face to face classes will be suspended from Nov 4th 2020- Jan 5th 2021.
+We will be back on Tuesday Jan 12 202021._**

 We've moved inside the large spaces at the Hogarth Community Center to continue our yoga practice in the safest way we can.
 It's £10 per class and you can book in advanced.
 [Hogarth Community Centre](https://hogarthtrust.org.uk)